|Vintage Pulp||Oct 23 2015|

 |Femmes Fatales||Nov 5 2014|

 Though this fact doesn’t seem to be widely known—which is strange for a former Playboy model—Elsa Sørensen died last year aged seventy-nine due to complications from a bicycle accident.
 She was a former Miss Denmark whose September 1956 bunny mag centerfold brought her to wide notice, however the above image appeared not in Playboy, but in Adam—the U.S. version—in 1960.
-She graced that publication several times under the pseudonym Dane Arden, and kept that for all her post-Playboy modeling assignments.
+She graced that publication several times under the pseudonym Dane Arden, and used that for all her non-Playboy modeling assignments.
 In the 1960 Adam layout her photo was paired with a Robert Browning line about nothing being better than simple, unadorned beauty, and seeing her posed with neither clothes nor props, it’s clear why the editors chose that quote.

 |Vintage Pulp | Politique Diabolique||Mar 31 2014|